 Below is a graph showing the potential cost of servicing your Smith Manoeuvre.
 Your mortgage payments are fixed for 25 years generally speaking and when you start borrowing from your HELOC to invest, the interests are on top of your mortgage.
 In the case below, the monthly mortgage payments are of $1,400 for a $300K mortgage at 3.5%.
 As your HELOC increases, so does your monthly payments.
 I used 4% for the interest of the HELOC below which is relatively conservative.
 If you can negotiate, you should be able to have your HELOC at prime.

 The major benefit, as outlined by Fraser Smith is that over time your investments should have grown and depending on your investment skills, your assets should grow larger than your loan.
 At some point, the monthly income from your investment should be able to cover your interests.
 Based on your ability to service your extra debt, you could re-invest your dividends (or other income) which would definitely accelerate your growth.
 I won’t outline potential scenarios for an investment growth as there are way too many variables.
-The easy part is understanding the cost of the process – the benefits really depends on your investment plans.
+The easy part is understanding the cost of the process – the benefits really depend on your investment plans.

 Note that the setup isn’t all that simple and not all banks or financial planners can set you up properly.
 Be sure to research your Smith Manoeuvre provider to make sure the setup will allow you to deduct the interest on the loan.
-Be careful on the mutual funds provided if that’s what you choose – today’s 5 star mutual fund is often tomorrow’s bottom performer.
+Be careful on the mutual funds provided if that’s what you choose – today’s 5-star mutual fund is often tomorrow’s bottom performer.

 What is NOT the Smith Manoeuvre?borrowing money from a HELOC isn’t considered a Smith Manoeuvre.
-It’s simply using leverage to invest which is perfectly acceptable and will still allow any investors to deduct the interest from the loan from their taxes.
-Whether the loan comes from a bank or from yourself through any of your line of credit, the government still allows you to receive a tax deduction from the interest on the loan as long as the investments qualifies.
+It’s simply using leverage to invest which is perfectly acceptable and will still allow any investors to deduct the interest on the loan from their taxes.
+Whether the loan comes from a bank or from yourself through any of your line of credit, the government still allows you to receive a tax deduction from the interest on the loan as long as the investments qualify.

 You can also repay it if it pleases you to reduce your debt or you can keep it at the same level if you continue to generate more income than it costs you.
 Borrowing to invest, I find, is much more manageable and you can pick your investment options based on the overall amount you borrow.
 For example, if you decide to borrow $20K, than you could put $4,000 in 5 dividend paying companies (REITs will complicate your taxes but they are also an option).